Chatan, Okinawa: Transportation

 Chatan is crossed from north to south by Japan National Route 58, which runs parallel to the coastal area of the town.

 Delta Air Lines has a city ticket office in the Towa Building #1 (東和第一ビル Tōwa Daiichi Biru) in Chatan.
 Northwest Airlines previously operated a city ticket office in Chatan.

+Cultural and natural assets

+Chatan Town hosts eight designated or registered tangible cultural properties and monuments, at the national or municipal level.